Kateve52911/Kateve52911/README.md

 ## Hi there, I'm Kathrine 👋

 🔭 Working on becoming a frond-end developer
 🌱 Learning about javascript
 🌟 Main languages: HTML, CSS and Javascript
-🔎 Interested in javascript, typescript, tailwind, and react.js 💖 In a complicated relationship with Suricata IDS
+🔎 Interested in javascript, typescript, tailwind, and react.js
-🖌️ Love history, reading, podcasts, cycling, going to concerts 🎵 Love most kinds of music
+🖌️ Love history, reading, podcasts, cycling, going to concerts
+🎵 Love most kinds of music
 ⚡ Love autumn